aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 1. Create IAM roles for addons

 Many Kubernetes addons require authenticated communication with AWS APIs to seamlessly integrate Kubernetes with AWS infrastructure and services.
-Proper IAM roles and policies must be configured to grant the addons the necessary permissions.
+We need to configure proper IAM roles and policies to grant the addons the necessary permissions.
 For example, the AWS Load Balancer Controller addon interacts with EC2 APIs to provision Network Load Balancers (NLBs) and Application Load Balancers (ALBs).
 Similarly, the Karpenter autoscaler interacts with EC2 APIs to dynamically provision and terminate compute resources like EC2 instances based on cluster needs.

 ![addons-lb-role](/static/images/addon-lb-role.png)

-Instead of manually creating these IAM roles, the Terraform EKS Blueprints addons module [eks_blueprints_addons](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addons/aws/latest) can automatically provision least privilege roles for each addon.
+Instead of manually creating these IAM roles, we can use the Terraform EKS Blueprints addons module [eks_blueprints_addons](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addons/aws/latest) to automatically provision least privilege roles for each addon.

 This module allows both installing the addons and creating their IAM roles.
 However, we only want it to create the IAM roles, not deploy the addons themselves.
-The installation of the addons onto the EKS cluster is done by Argo CD
+The installation of the addons onto the EKS cluster is done by Argo CD.

 Using EKS Blueprint Addons module improves security and reduces complexity.

-You can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a best practice to let Argo CD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 15 below.
+We can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a best practice to let Argo CD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 15 below.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=yaml highlightLines='15'}